isabelfulcher/global_covid19_response/README.md

 ### Data

-This folder contains example data used to demonstrate functions.
-\#\#\#\# data.example\_singlecounty.rds The facility-level dataset used
-to demonstrate the functions throughout this repository.
-Note- specific names and numbers have been altered to respect the privacy of our sites.
+This folder contains an example dataset used to demonstrate functions.The facility-level dataset used to demonstrate the functions throughout this repository.
+Note: facility names and values have been altered to respect the privacy of our sites.

 ### R

-This folder contains the functions used to create the key data visualization figures and maps.
+This folder contains the functions used to fit the time series models, create the key data visualizations, and conduct model diagnostics.

-### Figures

-This folder contains figures that have been included in README.md.

 Examples
 --------